Article 12.2 - Definitions

 Used asphalt.
 Used asphalt or used asphalt mixed with dirt, sand, gravel, rock, concrete or similar non-hazardous material.

 Vested right.
-The right to undertake and/or complete a development and use of property under the terms and conditions of a local government-approved site plan.
+The right to undertake and complete the development and use of the property under the terms and conditions of a development approval, including any amendments thereto, as specified in G.S.
+160D-108(c) or under common law.

 Vocational School.
 A use, whether privately-owned or publicly-owned, that trains persons in specific trades or occupations such as mechanics, stenography, or similar skills.